Educational Programs

 Refocusing Ophthalmic Education

-The ICO is working to engage the leaders of ophthalmologic societies and other ophthalmic educators in a process of rethinking and redefining how ophthalmology is taught.
+The ICO engages with leaders of ophthalmologic societies and other ophthalmic educators to rethink and redefine how ophthalmology is taught.
 The goal is to develop more effective teaching programs and materials and, ultimately, to improve eye care around the world.

 Residency Education

 The need for ophthalmologists with a high level of education and training is of critical importance to preserving and restoring vision.
-This is particularly important in developing countries where there are not… More »
+This is particularly important in developing… More »

 Subspecialty Education

 Ophthalmology has become so broad and has expanded so rapidly that it is nearly impossible to be on the cutting edge of every ophthalmic discipline.
-Subspecialty education is urgently needed to create… More »
+Subspecialty education is… More »

 Medical Student Education

-The increasing age of the world population, high prevalence of common problems such as eye injury and red eye, and importance of vision in the information age support the need to expand ophthalmic medical student… More »
+The increasing age of the world population, high prevalence of common problems such as eye injury and red eye, and importance of vision in the information age support the need to… More »

 There is a critical need to help ophthalmologists maintain their competency and learn new skills, with the ultimate goal of preventing avoidable blindness and visual loss.
 More »